5 reasons to attend CinefestOZ: the Cannes Film Festival of Margaret River

 Rub shoulders with screen legends

-As if 270 film events and the Margaret River Region weren’t enough of a drawcard, joining the 2022 CinefestOZ festivities as the Chair of the $100,000 Prize Film Jury is actor, writer, producer and director Richard Roxburgh, whose extensive career has included roles in Elvis, Rake, Hawke and Van Helsing.
-You could be mingling with A-listers, filmmakers, industry experts and screen legends such as Hugo Weaving, Jack Thompson, Bryan Brown, David Wenham, Sigrid Thornton, Joel Edgerton and Isla Fisher who graced the red carpet in previous years.
+You could be mingling with A-listers, filmmakers, industry experts and screen legends such as 2022 Chair Richard Roxburgh (Elvis, Rake, Hawke and Van Helsing), Jack Thompson, Bryan Brown, David Wenham, Sigrid Thornton, Joel Edgerton and Isla Fisher who graced the red carpet in previous years.

-If you really want to meet your idols, then splurge on the Patron Cinepass for the opportunity to meet and listen to patrons Emma Booth, Myles Pollard and Kelton Pell at events throughout the festival.
+If you really want to mingle with your idols, then splurge on the Platinum Cinepass for the opportunity to attend the film screening, after parties and In Conversation events.

 2021 Jury Member Isla Fisher